Knitting Rib Stitches: Library of 30+ Stitches, Plus Helpful Tips to Make Them Beautiful

 Characteristics of Rib Stitches

-Rib stitches also tend to be very elastic because the knit stitches tend to stick out more and the purl stitches want to recede.
-When worked on a smaller sized needle from the rest of the garment, the rib stitches are even more elastic.
+Rib stitches also tend to be very elastic because the knit stitches tend to stick out more, and the purl stitches want to recede.
+When working on a smaller needle from the rest of the garment, the rib stitches are even more elastic.

-Finally, knit rib stitches also tend to lie flat, as opposed to stockinette fabric that tends to curl.
+Finally, knit rib stitches also tend to lie flat, unlike stockinette fabric, which tends to curl.

 Are they hard to make?

-Luckily the answer is no, but there are a few tricks for getting it right.
-But before we get into perfecting our knitted ribbing, lets look at the many types of rib stitches and how to make them.
+Luckily, the answer is no, but there are a few tricks for getting it right.
+But before we perfect our knitted ribbing, let's look at the many types of rib stitches and how to make them.

 So Many Different Types of Ribbing Knit Stitches

 Both the 1 x 1 (single rib) and the 2x2 (double rib) ribs create a lovely textured fabric that is very stretchy.
-They are also two of the most common rib stiches that one encounters.
-You might also see them identified as regular or even ribs because they have the same number of knit stitches to purl stitches.
+They are also two of the most common rib stitches encountered.
+You might also see them identified as regular or even ribs because they have the same number of knit stitches as purl stitches.

-The few the knit-purl stitch combination, the stretchier the fabric.
-So, a 1x1 will be more stretchy than a 4x4.
+The fewer stitches in the knit-purl combination, the stretchier the fabric.
+For example, a 1x1 rib will be stretchier than a 4x4 rib.

 Knitting Rib Stitches: Combining Knits and Purls to Create Basic Ribs